 Learner drivers are often caught out by changes in speed limits, so when you see a sign indicating a lower speed, make sure you slow down accordingly before you enter the new limit.
 The same applies to higher limit areas: don’t speed up until you’ve passed the sign.

 Finally, a stop sign means stop – creeping past one isn’t acceptable.

 However, you won’t be penalised if you enter a different lane to the one specified by your examiner during your driving test.
-Providing you have continued to drive safely, the examiner will not mark you down for deviating from the route – so don’t be tempted to try and correct your direction at the last minute.
+Providing you have continued to drive safely, the examiner will not mark you down for deviating from the route, so don’t be tempted to try to correct your direction at the last minute.

 Mirrors and blind spots

-One of the best ways around to beat nerves is to visualize passing the test.
+One of the best ways to beat nerves is to visualise passing the test.
 There is no reason why you should not pass, as your instructor will not send you for a test until they feel you have reached the required standard.

 Tips for driving in dangerous conditions

-The UK’s weather can turn in a moment but you’ll be better prepared for the extreme if you follow the tips below.
+The UK’s weather can turn in a moment, but you’ll be better prepared for the extreme if you follow our tips.

 Driving in heavy rain and floods